fbbdev/fbbdev.github.io/_projects/node-fastcgi.md

     }
 ---

 **node-fastcgi** is a drop-in replacement for node's http module (server only).
 It can be used to build FastCGI applications or to convert existing node applications to FastCGI.

 The implementation is fully compliant with the [FastCGI 1.0 Specification](https://fast-cgi.github.io/spec).

+**node-fastcgi** is distributed under the open source MIT license.

-# Usage example
+# Usage

 ```javascript

 var fcgi = require('node-fastcgi');

 fcgi.createServer(function(req, res) {